 Phylogenetics and molecular clock dating of the Hydnophytinae

-Maximum likelihood and Bayesian analyses yielded a tree topology similar to Chomicki and Renner (2017), with Squamellaria forming the basalmost clade sister to the remaining Hydnophytinae taxa.
+Maximum likelihood and Bayesian analyses yielded a tree topology similar to Chomicki and Renner (2017), with Squamellaria being sister to all remaining Hydnophytinae taxa.
 The next clade is the genus Anthorrhiza, as in Chomicki and Renner (2017), but the newly sampled species Hydnophytum orichalcum is placed as sister to Anthorrhiza, albeit with low support (but geographically consistent with Anthorrhiza).
 The molecular clock dating analysis yielded similar ages to Chomicki and Renner (2017), with the Hydnophytinae being 18.8 ± 3 Myrs.

+Ancestral state estimations of discrete mutualistic traits

+To test the impact of discrete mutualistic traits on non-mutualistic, continuous traits, we first inferred ancestral state estimations for all discrete mutualistic traits using stochastic mapping (Materials and Methods).
+Rather than constraining transition rates to standard models (e.g. Equal rates, all rate different models), we assumed a model where all transition rates are empirically estimated and independent from each other, and set the root state to be sampled from the conditional scaled-likelihood distribution.
+All ancestral state estimations are shown in Figs. S1-SX.

 Mutualism-dependent non-mutualistic trait comparative analyses

 Our analyses did not show significant associations between the climatic PCs and the continuous traits for the majority of the cases (Supp.
 Table XX).
-This indicates that microclimatic conditions do not appear to influence the evolution of most traits.
-Even though we still run all downstream analyses using the residuals from these models, for practical purposes the results for the OUwie analyses represent the parameters estimated using the raw continuous variables.
+This indicates that microclimatic conditions do not appear to be a major driver for the evolution of our continuous traits of interest .
+Nevertheless, we ran all downstream analyses using the residuals from these models to directly control for climatic variables.
+For practical purposes the results for the OUwie analyses represent the parameters estimated using the raw continuous variables (Materials and Methods).

 The vast majority of pairwise combinations between discrete and continuous traits showed an OU model as the best model (Table 1).
-Moreover, it is possible to notice that the best models in most cases have distinct optima and alpha for each state of the discrete mutualistic trait, with the addition of distinct sigma² values for a subset of the stochastic maps.
-Thus, we can expect that despite model uncertainty, these two parameters are strongly affected by the evolutionary history of the discrete traits, indicating important effects of the mutualism on the evolution of the trait and phylogenetic uncertainty will highlight/reinforce the observed differences.
+Moreover, in most cases the best models have distinct long-term mean values (θ) and strength of selection (α) for each state of the discrete mutualistic trait, with the addition of distinct evolutionary rates (σ2) values for a subset of the stochastic maps.
+Thus, we can expect that despite model uncertainty, these two parameters are strongly affected by the evolutionary history of the discrete traits, indicating important effects of mutualistic traits on the evolution of the non-mutualistic trait.

 Due to the elevated number of variables and models, we opted to use a model averaging approach by calculating the weighted average of parameter values.
 The final value of each parameter was calculated by multiplying the estimated value for a given parameter in a given model by the Akaike weight of the given model.
 Thus, we need not resort to any arbitrary criterium (such as δAIC > 2) and can evaluate the dynamics solely based on the parameter values.
 All plots below were filtered to exclude parameter values that were larger than -10 (푒−10) and smaller than 10 (푒10), on the justification of representing bad fitting or unreasonable biological meaning.